tomjoht/tomjoht.github.io/_posts/2020/9/2020-09-01-inexpensive-media-hosting-and-cli-uploading-with-wasabi.md

 >  The business model with public cloud object storage is that egress traffic (i.e. downloads) from the storage service to the player location is generally chargeable on a per-GB basis*.
 The price is generally less than $.10 per GB but if you are doing many downloads and the files are large, this can result in some meaningful egress fee charges.

-If my egress utilization is $.10 per GB and my monthly utilization is 354.6 GB, then the cost should be around $35 &mdash; in that case, AWS S3 and Wasabi would be about the same.
+If they revoke the free egress on my account and start charging $.10 per GB for egress, and my monthly utilization is 354.6 GB, then the cost would be around $35 &mdash; in that case, AWS S3 and Wasabi would be about the same.
+Actually, AWS would be free.
 But until that free egress period expires, I guess I'll stick with Wasabi.

 ## Conclusion

-For now, combining [Wasabi](https://wasabi.com/) ($6/month) with [GitHub Pages](https://pages.github.com/) (free) seems like an inexpensive way to host a website (which includes many image and audio files).
+For now, combining [Wasabi](https://wasabi.com/) ($6/month) with [GitHub Pages](https://pages.github.com/) (free) seems like an inexpensive way to host a website.
 Additionally, I get the benefits of the CLI-based media upload.
 I almost never visit the Wasabi GUI to look at my files, and it's probably safer that way.
 But knowing that my egress usage doesn't fall into the free tier makes me suspicious about long-term viability of Wasabi as an inexpensive replacement.